poldi1405/dotfiles/README.md

 guaranteed.
 If you encounter errors after installing using the script please tell me by opening an issue.

+## Programs

+- dunst
+- fish
+- git
+- i3
+- i3status-rust
+- kitty
+- mpv
+- neomutt
+- qutebrowser
+- ranger
+- rofi
+- vim
+- zathura

+### not yet included

+- compton
+- mpd
+- neofetch
+- polybar
+- sublime text/merge
+- probably some others

 ## Keybindings

-I tried to be consistent butdue to limitations inside programs i cant garantee that these work all the time.
+I tried to be consistent but due to limitations inside programs i cant garantee that these work all the time.
 However: these should work most of the time.
 For in-depth information on what keybindings are available in a specific program, simply read the documentation of said program and read the applied config.